 - "I'm back!
 And I'm a bloody ANIMAL!"
 Bonus points for wearing a tacky Hawaiian shirt and still sounding awesome.

-- Another great Spike moment: in season 4 when rogue slayer Faith wakes up from her coma, the group goes searching for her.
+- When Faith wakes up from her coma in "This Year's Girl", the group goes searching for her.
 Giles and Xander run into Spike, and describe the situation, and Faith.
 Spikes response "Tell you what I'll do then.
 I'll head out, find this girl... tell her exactly where all of you are and watch as she kills you."
 Xander and Giles look at each other in confusion.
 Spike continues, "Can any one of your damn little Scooby club at least try to remember that I HATE YOU all?"
 When Xander tries to retort that Spike doesn't even know what Faith looks like, Spike calmly recites Xander's physical description: "Dark hair, this tall, name of Faith, criminally insane.
 Like this girl already," as he walks off.
 Xander and Giles are left behind, utterly dumbstruck, until all Xander can say is "We're dumb."

 - "Where The Wild Things Are" was probably the worst episode of the season, but Anya was well and truly awesome and we saw what she would do when Xander was in danger.
 She charged up the stairs telling the screeching poltergeists who want to kill her to, "Shut up, repressed crybabies!"
 They responded by making a vine [don't ask] go straight through the palm of her hand, so she pulled it out without even a second of hesitation, and continued fighting her way up to bathroom to stop them drowning her boyfriend.

-- Riley arresting Ethan Rayne in the middle of his Breaking Speech.
+- Riley arresting Ethan Rayne in the middle of his Breaking Speech in "A New Man.

 - Punching Parker in the face when the latter starts making unpleasant remarks about Buffy.